lambda-fairy/maud-book/faq.md

 This is certainly possible, and in fact the [Horrorshow](https://github.com/Stebalien/horrorshow-rs) library works this way.

 I use compiler plugins because they are more flexible.
 There are some syntax constructs in Maud that cannot be parsed with `macro_rules!`; better diagnostics are a bonus as well.

+## Why doesn't Maud implement [context-aware escaping](https://security.googleblog.com/2009/03/reducing-xss-by-way-of-automatic.html)?

+If a project follows best practices in separating HTML and CSS/JavaScript, then context-aware escaping is unnecessary.

+Google uses context-aware escaping because it has a large, decades-old code base, much of it written before these best practices were well known.
+Any project that uses Maud is neither large nor decades-old, and so should not have the need for this feature.